BtM – Running & breath

 For the initial meeting I charge £75. (this usually takes around 90 minutes)

-Monthly subscription to BtM £100 – less than the price of a daily cup of coffee.
+Monthly subscription to BtM for running support – £100 – less than the price of a daily cup of coffee.

 Further to this if you require 1:1 in person training sessions, this something I’m happy to do (and is a lot of fun).
 Cost will depend on time needed and what is required.